Amed Rosario Player Props: Guardians vs. Royals

 Amed Rosario At The Plate

-- Rosario has 13 doubles, four triples, a home run and 19 walks while batting .252.
+- Rosario is hitting .252 with 13 doubles, four triples, a home run and 19 walks.

+- Rosario enters this game on a four-game hitting streak.
+In his last games, he's hitting .222.

-- In 18 games this year (25.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 18 games this season (25.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.